-We're big fans of roasting a turkey, and we've done a lot of experimenting and taken some chances to land on our final method.
+We're big fans of roasted turkey, and we've done a lot of experimenting and taken some chances to land on our final method.
 We hope you find this valuable in your next poultry roast!

 Be Picky About Your Turkey

 If you happen to be in Saskatoon, we recommend ordering through Pine View Farms.
 We got our Pine View Farms turkey through the Steep Hill Co-Op.
-One year we ended up with a 21 lbs turkey.
-That's a lot of bird for just the two of us!
+One year we ended up with a 9.5 kg (21 lb) turkey; that's a lot of bird for just the two of us!
 But it didn't scare us one bit; we're masters of leftovers.
-But to be honest - we wouldn't do it again.
+But to be honest we wouldn't do it again.
 It was hard to get the dark meat cooked through without drying out the white meat, and it took a long time to roast (300F for more than 7 hours!).
-We have always preferred a 10 - 12 lbs turkey (max 15lbs), and will stick to that rule in the future.
+We have always preferred a 4.5 - 5.5 kg (10 - 12 lb) turkey and will stick to that rule in the future.

 Dry Brining With Baking Powder For Crispy Skin

 • Why Baking Powder?
 Why Baking Powder?
 This is the secret to crispy skin on any poultry.
 It helps break down the proteins in the skin.
 It also creates tiny bubbles in the skin while it cooks, creating thin layers, and making sure it gets extra crispy.